Today's Articles

 This was an earthen fort on the north bank of the James River at Wilson's Wharf in Charles City County, Virginia, which served as a Union supply depot during the American Civil War.

-The William and Mary Center for Archaeological Research of the College of William and Mary has done extensive work at the site and about the events there.
+The William and Mary Center for Archaeological Research of the College of William and Mary has done extensive work at the site and about its events.
 More recently, annual Civil War reenactment events have been held at Fort Pocahontas.
-In 2005, many scenes of the motion picture The New World were filmed on-location at Fort Pocahontas and other places nearby along the James and Chickahominy Rivers.
+In 2005, many scenes of The New World were filmed on location at Fort Pocahontas and other places nearby along the James and Chickahominy Rivers.

 New Poem Each Day